We have a new documentation site for cPanel & WHM! You can find our new documentation site at docs.cpanel.net.

 Select the following checkboxes to help secure your server:

 |Limit logins to verified IP addresses|

-This option allows you to determine whether to require users to answer security questions when they log in to their cPanel, Webmail, and WHM accounts from unverified IP addresses.
+This option determines whether to require users to answer security questions when they log in to their cPanel, Webmail, and WHM accounts from unverified IP addresses.